smallkirby/kernelpwn/technique/modprobe_path.md

 }
 ```

-This list has four formats. `elf_format` is common format of ELF binary. `compat_elf_format` seems to be identical with `elf_format`. `script_format` is for script files which begins with shebang(`#!`). `misc_format` is for misc binaries.
-I haven't check it deeply, but binary types for misc can be registered separetely.
+This list has four formats. `elf_format` is a common format of ELF binary. `compat_elf_format` seems to be identical with `elf_format`. `script_format` is for script files which begin with shebang(`#!`). `misc_format` is for misc binaries.
+I haven't checked it deeply, but binary types for misc can be registered separetely.
 Each formats have below structure.
 The most important member here is `load_binary`.
 ```sh formats-der.sh
 pwndbg> p script_format
 $27 = {